Keep Up With Us

 Failure to comply will result in your removal from the parade.

-- Fireworks of any kind are prohibited on the floats.
+- Fireworks of any kind are strictly prohibited on the floats.

-- Shooting the crowd with water guns, water balloons, or throwing snow is prohibited
+- Shooting water guns, throwing water balloons, or snow into the crowd is PROHIBITED ON FLOATS!